omise/bluepine/README.md

 ## Resolver

-`Resolver` acts as a registry that holds references to all `schemas` and `endpoints` that we've defined.
+`Resolver` acts as a registry that holds the references to all `schemas` and `endpoints` that we have defined.

 ### Manually registering schema/endpoint